luxigo/webmapp/README.md

 To get live information from the servers we can use long polls, server events or socktetio.

-An angular directive will eventually emerge from the actual view.
+An angular directive will eventually emerge from the actual view, and a dynamic json resource could be used to define and configure the available views

 Yeoman angular-generator was choosed because it's brings in:
 - a formatted collaborative environment